Nuclear disarmament and non-proliferation

 Nuclear non-proliferation treaty

 The government of Canada remains deeply committed to the 1970 Nuclear Non-Proliferation Treaty (NPT), which remains the only legally binding global treaty promoting nuclear non-proliferation and disarmament.

 The NPT has 190 members; India, Israel, Pakistan, and South Sudan have not joined, and North Korea announced its withdrawal from the treaty in 2002.

 At its core, the NPT outlines a three-part bargain: States not possessing nuclear weapons commit not to acquire them; the five “Nuclear-Weapons States” (United States, Russian Federation, United Kingdom, France, and China) agree to pursue good-faith negotiations aimed at nuclear disarmament; and all NPT States Parties undertake to facilitate international cooperation in the peaceful uses of nuclear energy, fully in line with International Atomic Energy Agency (IAEA) safeguards.

-Every five years, NPT States Parties meet to hold a Review Conference, allowing them to review the treaty’s implementation and work to strengthen it.
+Every 5 years, NPT States Parties meet to hold a Review Conference, allowing them to review the treaty’s implementation and work to strengthen it.

 During the 2000 Review Conference, the NPT States agreed to “13 practical steps” to achieve nuclear disarmament goals (including the entry into force of the Comprehensive Nuclear-Test-Ban Treaty (CTBT), the negotiation of the Fissile Material Cut-Off Treaty (FMCT), and the “unequivocal undertaking by the Nuclear Weapons States to eliminate their weapons stockpiles).
 At the 2010 Review Conference, NPT States agreed to the 2010 Review Conference, NPT States agreed to the 64-item Action Plan on nuclear non-proliferation, disarmament, and the peaceful use of nuclear energy.